cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 verifier then multiplies the blinded value by its secret key and returns the resulting element.
 To finish the protocol, V then removes its blind and uses H_2 to hash the result (along with a domain separating label DST) yielding an output.
-The protocol is illustrated below.
+This flow is illustrated below.

 ~~~
      Verifier(x)                   Prover(k)